-- You can still get in touch with your Course Leader, Curriculum Manager, Assessor and Student Services., but please do not talk to other students about anything to do with the welfare break. - The College will also provide contact detail for external support such as mental health charities.
+- You can still get in touch with your Course Leaders, Curriculum Managers, Assessors and Student Services., but please do not talk to other students about anything to do with the welfare break. - The College will also be able to provide contact detail for external agencies such as mental health charities.